 This will be gradual to ensure the Covid-19 curve stays flat.
 Part of the small business recovery stage is to ensure all businesses provide Covid-19 SAFE workplaces – MGA TMA has been party to assisting with this strategy for its members.

-The Government and MGA TMA has adopted the next stage as being one to Respond Recover and Reform
+The Government and MGA TMA has adopted the next stage as being one to Respond Recover and Reform.

-Since early February MGA TMA’s focus temporarily came away from assisting family and privately owned businesses in the Bushfire effected parts of Australia, to becoming heavily involved with many Federal and State Government Minister and Small Business Commissioner led task forces and business recovery groups.
+Since early February MGA TMA’s focus temporarily came away from assisting family and privately owned businesses in the Bushfire affected parts of Australia, to becoming heavily involved with many Federal and State Government Minister and Small Business Commissioner led task forces and business recovery groups.

-During this time MGA TMA has been very active representing members with the following business recovery groups which have met and continue to meet on a regular basis via video or tele-conferences.
+During this time MGA TMA has been very active in representing members with the following business recovery groups which have met and continue to meet on a regular basis via video or tele-conferences.

 ➢ NSW – Treasury NSW Business Stimulus Task Force